Skip to main content

 • Equity value: Long/short global developed stocks based on book-to-price, earnings yield, dividend yield, cash flow yield; sector and region neutral

-• Equity quality: Long/short global developed stocks based on financial risk, profitability and earnings quality; sector and region neutral
+• Equity quality: Long/short global developed stocks based on financial risk, profitability and earnings quality; sector and regional neutral

 • Equity size: Long/short global developed stocks based on market capitalization; sector and region neutral

-• Macro momentum: FX cross-sectional momentum, commodity cross-sectional momentum and time-series momentum across equity, fixed income and commodity markets
+• Macro momentum: FX cross-sectional momentum, commodity cross-section momentum and time series momentum across equity, fixed income and commodity markets

 Quantitative research focused on innovation

-Harnessing our firm’s deep intellectual capital and broad investment capabilities, we provide our clients with a diverse suite of beta strategies to help build stronger portfolios.
+Harnessing our firm’s deep intellectual capital and broad investment capabilities, we provide our clients with a diverse suite of quantitative strategies to help build stronger portfolios.

-• Empower better investment decisions through unique insights and proprietary research on strategic and alternative beta.
+• Empower better investment decisions through unique insights and proprietary research across factors.

 • Deploy the talents of an investment team dedicated to quantitative research and portfolio construction.

-• Invest across a broad spectrum of strategic and alternative beta strategies, created specifically to address client needs.
+• Invest across a broad spectrum of strategies, created specifically to address client needs.

 • Partner with one of the world’s leading asset managers and tap into two decades of industry innovation.